-Microorganisms are organisms too small to be viewed solely by the eye, they live everywhere, from the poles to the equators, including deserts, geysers, rocks, volcanos and even in the deep sea.
+Microorganisms are organisms too small to be viewed solely by the eye, they are everywhere, from the poles to the equators, including deserts, geysers, rocks, volcanos and even in the deep sea.
 They even live in bigger living organisms, forming part of the microbiota found in and on every multicellular organism.
 These microscopic organisms can adapt to extreme conditions, such as temperature and pressure and they can even endure high radiation environments.
-Furthermore, microorganisms were the first alive inhabitants of Earth, in fact, a study found that Australian rocks contained microorganisms from 3.45 billion years ago (Source).
+Furthermore, microorganisms were the first live inhabitants of Earth, in fact, a study found that Australian rocks contained microorganisms from 3.45 billion years ago.

 The importance of microorganisms is unquestionable, they are part of our culture and health, they ferment foods and drinks (i.e. cheese, yogurt, wine, etc.), treat wastewater, produce fuel, and generate important enzymes and bioactive compounds (i.e. antibiotics).
 They are in our human body constituting the microbiota, from the gut to the skin flora, generally being good guys, by helping us maintaining the correct functioning of our body, but some can be nasty or pathogenic and cause infectious diseases.
 Unsurprisingly, microorganisms are a vital component of fertile soils and their presence is key for maintaining agricultural activities.